The Lake District National Park

 Today's landscape has changed little since the end of the last ice age 10,000 years ago.
 The retreating ice has sculpted enormous U-shaped valleys, and melted ice has left a series of stunning ribbon-shaped lakes.
 The fusion of two significant landmasses first raised the mountains and then split into two continents, Europe and America.

-The violent geological past has created 127 weathered peaks over 2000 ft, sixteen lakes and seven tarns or large pools.
+The violent geological past has created 127 weathered peaks exceeding 2000 ft, sixteen lakes, and seven tarns, or large pools.

 The Lakes

 Wastwater is the deepest lake in England, and some say the most beautiful.
-If you hope for peace and quiet you have come to the right place, as sailing and powerboats are banned on Wastwater.
-But, you will see the odd fishing vessel bobbing around.
+If you hope for peace, you have come to the right place, as sailing and powerboats are banned on Wastwater.
+But you will see the odd fishing vessel bobbing around.

 People are attracted to the unspoilt scenery and low levels of visitors.
 The only buildings around Wastwater are an old inn and a small church with memorials to fallen climbers.
 The lakeside road soon ends, and you have a choice to continue your journey on foot, over the fells to the next valley.
-We can make your Lake District tour a real adventure with the help of a local mountain tour guide.
-We want you to immerse yourself in the landscape safely, and see the hidden green valleys, rushing rivers and lesser-known trails when hiking the Lake District.
+We can make your Lake District tour a truly unforgettable adventure with the help of a local mountain guide.
+Please immerse yourself in the landscape safely and discover the hidden green valleys, rushing rivers, and lesser-known trails when hiking in the Lake District.

 Windermere is the largest lake in England and is at the very epicentre of tourism.
-Derwent water is the location of many water-born activities such as kayaking, Canadian canoes, and ghyll Scrambling.
-Buttermere is a jewel surrounded by great fells; Red Pike, Haystacks and Stile.
+Derwent Water is the location of various waterborne activities, including kayaking, canoeing, and ghyll scrambling.
+Buttermere is a jewel surrounded by great fells: Red Pike, Haystacks and Stile.
 Hidden in the woods is Scale Force, the highest waterfall in the region at 175 ft.
 All sixteen lakes in the park have their stories, attributes and hiking routes.

 Poets and Writers

-The fascinating terrain, the bizarre and wild weather have inspired much poetry most famously from William Wordsworth (1170-1850), who spent most of his life here.
-After some time at university in Cambridge, family money allowed him to live a simple life, and pursue his literary passion.
-He married an old school friend, Mary Hutchinson and lived at Dove Cottage, in Grasmere.
+The fascinating terrain and bizarre, wild weather have inspired much poetry, most famously from William Wordsworth (1770-1850), who spent most of his life here.
+After spending some time at the University of Cambridge, family money enabled him to live a simple life and pursue his literary passion.
+He married an old school friend, Mary Hutchinson and lived at Dove Cottage in Grasmere.
 Visitors to the Wordsworth family included poets Coleridge and de Quincey.

-Beatrix Potter is known for her charming children's stories but also an inspirational environmentalist.
+Beatrix Potter is known for her charming children's stories, as well as being an inspirational environmentalist.
 Childhood holidays spent in the Lake District left their mark, and she moved there in 1906.
 Protecting the landscape, saving rare breeds from extinction, and championing traditional farming methods became her passion.
 Beatrix was a devoted farmer and expert on Herdwick Sheep, one of the indigenous and once-rare sheep breeds of the county.
-She donated vast amounts of land in safekeeping to the National Trust.
+She donated vast amounts of land to the National Trust for safekeeping.

 Traditional farming

 Although financially tourism trumps farming, the traditional farming way of life in the lakes is at the heart of its permanent communities.
 The Herdwick Sheep are the famous sheep that graze the fells.
-Herdwicks are native to Britain and are the hardiest of all, feeding in a wide area up to 3,000 feet.
-The breed forages in the most challenging landscape and rarely need food supplements.
-Their wool dries out quickly after rain and produces tough wool for various linings and carpets.
+Herdwicks are native to Britain and are the hardiest of all, feeding in a wide area up to 3,000 feet above sea level.
+The breed forages in the most challenging landscape and rarely needs food supplements.
+Their wool dries out quickly after rain and produces a tough fibre suitable for various linings and carpets.

-The mix of cattle and sheep improve the environment too.
-Hill sheep eat all grasses and wildflowers but only cut the top of the grass.
-Cattle, on the other hand, tear up large clumps of thick fresh grass leaving a muddy patch, perfect for wildflower seeds to germinate.
+The mix of cattle and sheep also improves the environment.
+Hill sheep eat all grasses and wildflowers, but only cut the top of the grass.
+Cattle, on the other hand, tear up large clumps of thick fresh grass, leaving a muddy patch, perfect for wildflower seeds to germinate.
 Look out for the Belted Galloway cattle; they are a docile breed, making them ideal for grazing in regions of contact with hillwalking visitors.

 Touring and accommodation

-If this is your first time to England, we would recommend a custom version of our Town and Country Tour; it covers the famous places and allows you to utilise your private driver-guide by getting-off-the-beaten-path.
+If this is your first time in England, we recommend a custom version of our Town and Country Tour, which covers famous places and allows you to utilise your private driver-guide by exploring off-the-beaten-path destinations.
 Our Classic tour of Ireland is a good place to start for the first trip to Ireland, and we suggest the Classic tour of Scotland for your first trip to the bonny Highlands.
-Merging Wales with England makes for a dynamic experience of mountains, stately homes and cosy country pubs.
+Merging Wales with England creates a dynamic experience of mountains, stately homes, and cosy country pubs.

-There is a wide choice of accommodation in the Lakes.
-Cottages, Manor House Hotels and traditional Guest Houses.
+There is a wide choice of accommodations in the Lakes: Cottages, Manor House Hotels and traditional Guest Houses.
 For people who love high-end food, we recommend staying at the Samling Hotel.
-It is in a superb location with easy access to all Lake District mountains routes.
+It is situated in a superb location with easy access to all the Lake District's mountain routes.

 England's most beautiful region